wp-plugins/zedity/readme.txt

 **Advantages:**

-*   Design freedom: with Zedity you can implement any creative design you have in mind.
-You can place any media (images, videos, docs, audios, etc.) exactly where you want with drag and drop!
+*   Design freedom: have you ever felt like "I wish I could just drag this object here" while creating your content?
+With Zedity that wish is now a reality!
+You can implement any creative design you want with no more layout constraints: any media (images, videos, docs, audios, etc.) can be placed exactly where and how you want, with drag and drop!

+*   Real Drag and Drop: some web site builder or editor use to call themselves "Drag and Drop".
+Unfortunately, you may find out that what is drag and drop is only the way you bring items on the page but then, even simplest things like placing two images beside each other can be a stressful task.
+Zedity overcomes all those limitations, giving you the Drag and Drop experienced you wished for.

 *   Professional results: Zedity has been designed to be very easy but, at the same time, very flexible and powerful to enable anyone to achieve professional results.